jacksleight/blade-snip/README.md

 Check the examples above.

-Under the hood the `@snip` directive just wraps the compiled Blade in a closure, and `@stick` calls it.
+Under the hood the `@snip`/`@endsnip` directives just wrap that code in a closure, and `@stick` calls it.
 As they're closures they have their own variable scope, but variables defined in the template are included.
 Names can only contain alpha-numeric characters and underscores.